jonathanlandGit/terraform-jenkins-ec2/README.md

 mv ~/Downloads/jenkins-key.pem ~/.ssh
 ```

-You may need to also change permissions to the file also
+You may need to also change permissions to the file also.

 ```
 ls -l ~/.ssh/jenkins-key.pem